michg/saxonsoc_trace/README.md

 [Saxonsoc](https://github.com/SpinalHDL/SaxonSoc) extended with a trace plugin over one of the following interfaces:

-- UART at a baudrate of 6.25MBaud
+- UART at a baudrate of 6MBaud
 - 8 bit parallel FT245 asynchronous mode
 - 100Mbit ethernet with MII-interface

 The plugin has the following properties:

 - Separate trace for each core.
 The trace interface of one core is connected to the toplevel.
+  The selection can be configured with the csr register MSAMPLECSEL [0x7D3]
 - Trace data contains cycle counter value and a fixed amount(REGCOUNT) of register values.
 Selected registers can be configured by changing the csr register MSAMPLESEL [0x7D1].
 - Each value is encoded with a variable bytes length.
 - A trace output can be triggered by: